mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 ## Simulating Diffuse Field via Ambisonics Binaural

 Simulating enveloping diffuse field using two speakers is definitely more challenging than simulating a discrete center.
 It is not even entirely clear what should be our “reference sound source.”
-We can imagine an ideal isotopic diffuse field which envelops the listener from all directions, but this would be impossible to reproduce using a pair of speakers placed in front of the listener, even with acoustic help from a good listening room.
+We can imagine an ideal isotropic diffuse field which envelops the listener from all directions, but this would be impossible to reproduce using a pair of speakers placed in front of the listener, even with acoustic help from a good listening room.